MJKSabit/microservice-for-beginners/0-auth/README.md

 The idea behind the application gateway is simple, we can use our own implementation using any preferred language.
 One can use express.js or flask for that.
 But, we need to keep in mind that, all external communication is done via that application gateway.
 So, the server needs to handle combined load of the whole microservice.
 Implementation with single threaded high level language could introduce bottleneck in performance.
 And there could be security vulnerabilities if not handled properly.

-For that case, it is better to use a proven application gateway, and mostly used open source implemnetation is **NGINX**.
+For that case, it is better to use a proven application gateway, and the most widely used open-source implementation is **NGINX**.

 ## NGINX

 Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 It is highly scalable, performant and widely used as application gateway.
-According to [one of the blogs](https://blog.nginx.org/blog/testing-the-performance-of-nginx-and-nginx-plus-web-servers) on performace testing, one nginx instance can handle more than *500,000 requests per second* for a typical response (1-10kB) in 8-16 core CPU.
+According to [one of the blogs](https://blog.nginx.org/blog/testing-the-performance-of-nginx-and-nginx-plus-web-servers) on performance testing, one nginx instance can handle more than *500,000 requests per second* for a typical response (1-10kB) in 8-16 core CPU.
 To get a quick overview of NGINX, take a look at the [video by TechWorld with Nana](https://youtu.be/iInUBOVeBCc).

-In today's blog our main goal will be to use NGINX as application gatway with authentication support for a simple microservice application.
+In today's blog our main goal will be to use NGINX as application gateway with authentication support for a simple microservice application.
 It will be consisting two different parts of deployment -

 1. NGINX in docker compose (covered in this blog)